zamaniafshar/calculator/README.md

 # calculator

-Pattern‑Driven Calculator (Flutter/Dart)

 This repository showcases a small but robust calculator engine and UI-facing notifier built with a pattern-first mindset.
 The focus is on clean, extensible design using:

 - Strategy: `Operator`, `DyadicOperator`, `FunctionOperator` with concrete strategies in `operators.dart` and `functions.dart`.
-- Factory: `ExpressionFactory.create(token)` maps tokens to domain objects.
+- Factory: `TokenFactory.create(token)` maps tokens to domain objects.
 - Composite: `Expression` tree composed of `NumberExpression`, `DyadicExpression`, `FunctionExpression`.
 - Builder‑like composition: tokens are reduced into an expression tree step‑by‑step (tree assembly via operators’ `create`).
 - Observer (UI state): `CalculatorNotifier` extends `ValueNotifier<CalculatorNotifierState>` for reactive UI updates.